 The journal is vigilant in upholding the ethical standards of research conduct and publishing, and will take appropriate actions on forms of misconduct such as (but not limited to):

-- Authorship: submitting multi-author drafts without the consent of all authors, improper attribution of author credits such as exclusion of contributing authors or inclusion of authors making insufficient contribution
+- Authorship: submitting multi-author drafts without the consent of all authors, improper attribution of author credits such as the exclusion of contributing authors or inclusion of authors making an insufficient contribution

-- Plagiarism and misuse of intellectual property: using the expression, language, ideas, and/or thoughts of existing or previously published research and materials without appropriate reference to the original source, and wilful misrepresentation of others work as one’s own original work.
+- Plagiarism and misuse of intellectual property: using the expression, language, ideas, and/or thoughts of existing or previously published research and materials without appropriate reference to the original source, and willful misrepresentation of others' work as one’s own original work.

 Suspected cases of misconduct should be reported to the ESJ Ethics Committee.
 All cases will be taken seriously and dealt with in strict confidence.
 ESJ adheres to the guidelines and flowcharts of the Committee on Publication Ethics (COPE) to handle allegations.

 Concerns of any form of publication misconduct, as described here or in other standards and guidelines, such as authorship issues, plagiarism, data fabrication or falsification, citation manipulation, figure manipulation, or any other forms of misconduct, should be reported to the Journal Editorial Office immediately at email@example.com

 ESJ Ethics Committee

 This committee consists of the ESJ Managing Editor, Editor-in-Chief, and associate editors.
 It is chaired by the Managing Editor.
 Its primary role is to cope with the complaints received by the editorial office.